 - Salary requirements

 - There are new federal requirements that dictate minimum funding requirements for various research groups.
-Please speak with Nate prior to making any commitments to anyone.
+Please speak with Despina prior to making any commitments to anyone.

 Grant Proposals (for faculty)